priamus-lab/LCWB/README.md

 ## Credits
-The structure of the .csv files contained in this folder (and subfolders), as well as part of their content, was inspired by the CSV files composing the AudioSet dataset which is made available by Google Inc. under a [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license, while its ontology is available under a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
+The structure of the CSV files contained in this folder (and subfolders), as well as part of their content, was inspired by the CSV files composing the AudioSet dataset which is made available by Google Inc. under a [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license, while its ontology is available under a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.

 Particularly, from AudioSet, we retrieved:
 - The structure of the CSV files as discussed above.